Sasa94s/cars-microservices/vehicles-api/README.md

 #### Run the Code

-To properly run this application you need to start the Orders API and the Service API first.
+To properly run this application you need to start the [Eureka Server](../eureka-server/README.md) first, then execute the following via shell:

 ```
 $ mvn clean package